Open Access Policy

 Guiding Principle for ASAP’s Open Access Policy

 Open access (OA) refers to a set of policies that allow for research outputs to be distributed online, free of cost or other access barriers.
-ASAP’s mission is to create a future where meaningful collaboration, research-enabling resources, and data sharing give us the answers we need to understand, diagnose, and treat Parkinson’s disease.
+ASAP aims to create a future where meaningful collaboration, research-enabling resources, and data sharing give us the answers we need to understand, diagnose, and treat Parkinson’s disease.
 By supporting an OA policy, we facilitate the rapid and free exchange of scientific ideas, ensuring that the research we fund can be leveraged for future discoveries.

 Key Components of the ASAP Open Access Policy

-There are five key components to ASAP’s OA policy:
+There are four key components to ASAP’s GP2 OA policy:

 - Immediate free online access upon publication with grantees retaining copyright via CC BY 4.0 license (or equivalent) for unrestricted reuse.